»

 For

-residential National Fuel, National Grid,
+residential National Fuel, National Grid, NYSEG

-NYSEG and RG&E residential customers you will
+and RG&E residential customers you will continue

-is done in a one bill model.
+currently receive as billing is done in a one bill model.

 ^Top